-- (1) If the application under section 94 or 95 is filed through a resolution professional, the Adjudicating Authority shall direct the Board within seven days of the date of the application to confirm that there are no disciplinary proceedings pending against resolution professional. - (2) The Board shall within seven days of receipt of directions under sub-section (1) communicate to the Adjudicating Authority in writing either- - (a) confirming the appointment of the resolution professional; or - (b) rejecting the appointment of the resolution professional and nominating another resolution professional for the insolvency resolution process. - (3) Where an application under section 94 or 95 is filed by the debtor or the creditor himself, as the case may be, and not through the resolution professional, the Adjudicating Authority shall direct the Board, within seven days of the filing of such application, to nominate a resolution professional for the insolvency resolution process. - (4) The Board shall nominate a resolution professional within ten days of receiving the direction issued by the Adjudicating Authority under sub-section (3). - (5) The Adjudicating Authority shall by order appoint the resolution professional recommended under sub-section (2) or as
+- The Board shall within seven days of receipt of directions under sub-section (1) communicate to the Adjudicating Authority in writing either- - (a) confirming the appointment of the resolution professional; or - (b) rejecting the appointment of the resolution professional and nominating another resolution professional for the insolvency resolution process. - 3.
+Where an application under section 94 or 95 is filed by the debtor or the creditor himself, as the case may be, and not through the resolution professional, the Adjudicating Authority shall direct the Board, within seven days of the filing of such application, to nominate a resolution professional for the insolvency resolution process. - The Board shall nominate a resolution professional within ten days of receiving the direction issued by the Adjudicating Authority under sub-section (3). - 5.
+The Adjudicating Authority shall by order appoint the resolution professional recommended under subsection (2) or as nominated by the Board under subsection (4). - A resolution professional appointed by the Adjudicating Authority under sub-section (5) shall be provided a copy of the application for insolvency resolution process.

-- If another RP name is suggested by IBBI, upon receipt of appointment of order from NCLT, RP should submit his consent form to the NCLT report appropriate Form as and when notified to IBBI / IIIPICAI [currently IP-1 forms are notified only for CIRP process] - The RP shall contact / write to the concerned Debtor / applicant for obtaining copy of the application, so that he can start the review and report preparation work. - The RP shall initiate collection of various data about the PG debtor from all the market sources available, inorder to speed up the process timeline. - The time RP signed the form and the time the matter is listed and RP is appointed may differ from few days to few months depending upon the workload of the NCLT and the legal jurisprudence.
-The time estimates of the RP may go haywire due to delays in judiciary. - IBBI has replaced the recommendation with a 6 month empanelment list.
-At present scenarios, due to AFA expiry / renewal issues, one can get enlisted for only one term in the list in a year.

-- Keep track of all your consents given for CIRP / PG cases. - Incase if you are overloaded and can't take any more new cases, file a memo/request before AA seeking not to appoint you in delayed cases [because after appointment asking for change by the RP will not go well before AA]
+- The RP shall contact / write to the concerned Debtor / applicant for obtaining copy of the application, so that he can start the review and report preparation work. - The RP shall initiate collection of various data about the PG debtor from all the market sources available, inorder to speed up the process timeline. - The time estimates of the RP may go haywire due to delays in judiciary. - IBBI has replaced the recommendation with a 6 month empanelment list.
+At present scenarios, due to AFA expiry / renewal issues, one can get enlisted for only one term in the list in a year. - Incase if you are overloaded and can't take any more new cases, file a memo / request before AA seeking not to appoint you in delayed cases [because after appointment asking for change by the RP will not go well before AA]